CharlonTank/tamalou-v2/Readme.md

 #### Tamalou

-- If you believe you have the lowest score and it is 5 points or less, you can declare "Tamalou".
+- If you believe you have the lowest score and it is 5 points or less (see [Ranking and Scoring](#Ranking-and-Scoring)), you can declare "Tamalou!".
 Your cards are then revealed.

-If your claim is correct, your cards stay visible, immune to the Queen's power, and a final turn is played without the ability to double.
-If incorrect, your cards are concealed again, you draw an additional card, and play continues.
+1. If your claim is correct, your cards stay visible, you cannot double but you are immune to the Queen's power, and a final turn is played.

+2. If incorrect, your cards are concealed again, you draw an additional card, and play continues.

 ### Ranking and Scoring